 Amit Ambalal was born in 1943 in Ahmedabad.
-He was qualified in Arts, Commerce and Law and was a businessman until the age of 57.
-His childhood dream was to become a painter, so in 1977, he sold off his family owned business to pursue his passion.
+He was qualified in Arts, Commerce and Law and was a businessman until the age of 36.
+His childhood dream was to become a painter, so in 1977, he liquidated the family owned business to pursue his passion.
 He had no formal training, but was guided by renowned artist from Gujarat, Chhaganlal Jadhav.

-Ambalal’s paintings show a contemporary approach to tradition via the ‘degenerate’ forms of the popular religious traditions.
+Ambalal’s paintings show a contemporary approach to tradition via ‘degenerate’ forms of popular religious traditions.
 His painting in this sense makes an interesting interface with his passion for the art history of devotional pictures from Nathdwara.
-While on the one hand there is the historian’s aesthetic interest, there is equally the critical comment of the irreverent humorist in his work.
+While, on the one hand there is the historian’s aesthetic interest, there is equally the critical comment of the irreverent humorist in his work.

-A large part of Amit’s work is in watercolour.
+Ambalal’s primary medium was watercolour.
 He explains his fondness for the medium, saying watercolours have a knack of telling you when the painting is complete, and transparency which is not seen in other mediums.
-Amit is well known to work with pure colours and let them mingle on the paper rather than on his palette.
+Amit is well known to work with pure colours and let them mingle on paper rather than on his palette.

-Ambalal’s has had several shows around India, and in several group exhibitions abroad.
+Ambalal has had several shows around India, and exhibited in several group exhibitions abroad.
 Even after a track record of over 40 solo and group shows, he still considers himself to be a student.
 He lives and works in Ahmedabad.